ihmeuw/cascade-at/docs/user/dismodat.rst

    regularization of the problem, called *age-time difference priors*.
 They apply to the difference in value between one age-time point and the next greater in age and the next-greater in time.
-As with value priors, these are specified in the Cascade as part of the `PriorGrid <file:///home/adolgert/dev/cascade/docs/_build/html/refmanual/model.html#cascade.model.grids.PriorGrid>`_.
+As with value priors, these are specified in the Cascade as part of the :py:class:`PriorGrid <cascade.model.grids.PriorGrid>`.

 The random effect for locations is also a continous quantity.